Terms & Conditions

 - Fees and Invoicing

 - The Company shall invoice the Customer the Fees during the Term.
 All invoices shall be issued and paid in the currency stated in each invoice.
-All Fees exclude any Value Added Tax, or sales tax legally payable on the date of the invoice, which shall be paid by the Customer in addition, where applicable.
+All Fees include any Value Added Tax, or sales tax legally payable on the date of the invoice, which shall be paid by the Customer in addition, where applicable.

 - Travel Fees, incidental costs and other expenses shall be invoiced in addition to the Fees in arrears, as and when they arise.